Computing a human-like reaction time metric from stable recurrent vision models: Acknowledgments

 \section{Acknowledgments}

 The authors would like to explicitly thank \citet{Jeurissen2016} and \citet{Sofer2015} for generously sharing their stimuli and human reaction time data, and \citet{bansal2022} for their maze stimuli.
+We are also grateful to Drew Linsley for his helpful comments and feedback.
 This work was supported by ONR (N00014-19-1-2029), and NSF (IIS-1912280).
 Additional support provided by the Carney Institute for Brain Science and the Center for Computation and Visualization (CCV).
 We acknowledge the computing hardware resources supported by NIH Office of the Director grant S10OD025181.

 { }